 It appears for the moment, however, that negligent violation of patient privacy is potentially excusable where there are no actual damages.
 The Michigan Court of Appeals in Doe v Henry Ford Health Sys, 2014 Mich App LEXIS 2557 (December 18, 2014) dismissed an action for alleged invasion of privacy for the negligent disclosure of PHI online.

 The Plaintiffs in Doe brought action against Henry Ford Health System for their alleged failure to protect a group of 159 patients who had doctor’s visits at Henry Ford between June 3, 2008, and July 18, 2008.

 Henry Ford’s third-party data manager had made a configuration change to their server which left certain patient records unprotected.
-Id.
-As a result, “Googlebot,” Google’s automated web crawler, indexed the information, thereby making it posible to find the patient information through Google’s search engine.
-Id.
-The information made accessible included the patient’s name, medical record number, the date of the patient’s visit, the location of the visit, the physician’s name, and a summary of the visit including medical history and diagnoses.
-Id. at *1-*2.
-After Henry Ford learned of the problem all information was removed from the internet, the patients were notified, and corrective measures to protect the data were undertaken.
-Id. at *2.
+As a result, “Googlebot,” Google’s automated web crawler, indexed the information — making it possible to find the patient information through Google’s search engine.